mariomolinara/CHEM_GAF_CNN/README.md

 pip install -r requirements.txt
 Then, to run the classification:

-python classifier.py path/to/images
+gaf_cnn.sh
-The results, including classification accuracy and pollutant identification, will be saved in the results/ folder.
+The results will be shown on the screen, including classification accuracy and pollutant identification.

 Dataset
 The dataset used for training and validation consists of voltammetric sequences transformed into images.
 The images are stored in the data/ folder and classified according to the pollutants detected.